 Just last week, Melinda Gates challenged the world to start doing a better job supporting grassroots women’s movements in her article “It’s Time for a New Era” (Jan 4, 2018), when she proclaimed ” You may never know their names.
 They work beneath the headlines and far from the spotlight.
 When they receive formal recognition from the bodies like the Nobel Committee, it is the exception, not the norm.
 But the fact remains: under the radar, grassroots organizations led by women are quietly changing the world.”
 Media Melinga is one of these “under the radar” exceptions.

 When Media lost her husband to HIV, and subsequently discovered that she was also infected, rather than crawling into a hole and feeling sorry for herself (like I probably would have done), she determined to leave a legacy for her children.
 Up until this point, there had been no school in her per-urban community of Makululu, Zambia.
 For their education, the children simply met under a tree and were taught to read by a community elder who etched letters with a stick in the sand.
 The Zambian government does not initiate the building of schools; it is left to communities to collaborate with NGO’s, and in order to convince a local NGO to build a school, the forming of a school board is required.
 Media determined that her school board was not going to be a board made up of just any trustees; her school board would be made of other HIV infected widows like herself.
-She was determined to not only leave her own legacy, but to empower other single mothers to leave legacies for their children as well—it was their inheritance.
+She was adamant to not only leave her own legacy, but to empower other single mothers to leave legacies for their children as well.

 Today there are 1.2 million orphans in Zambia.
 800,000 have lost their parents due to HIV & AIDS.
 That’s more than the entire population of Hamilton, Burlington, and Stoney Creek combined!

 Though, in Zambia, primary education is free, unless children have the required school supplies and uniforms they are unable to attend.
 Amazingly, the cost of supplying these required items is just $25 for an entire year!
 For the month of February, our goal is to send 100 of these orphans and vulnerable children to school in Zambia and Uganda and change their lives forever, orphans like Media’s children.
 You can help by donating today or by becoming a WOW Advocate by hosting an event in your church, school, friend group, or workplace.